funcompbio/assignment-5/README.md

 If the program works as expected, for this particular example affected by the disease, it should output the number 40, as indicated in the FASTA filename.
-For the autograding tool to give you the correct feedback, it is important that your program **only outputs** a number.
+For the autograding tool to give you the correct feedback, it is important that your program **only outputs a number**.
 You should make sure that your program gives the expected result with every of the sequence files you can find in the `FASTA` directory.